T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Processing of the resulting rows and columns:

 	* In general, all columns of all rows will be printed out sequentially.
-	* On a per column base, printing of columns can be suppressed by starting the columnname with an underscore '_'.
+	* On a per column base, printing of columns can be suppressed by starting the column name with an underscore '_'.
 E.g.
 	  `SELECT id AS _id`.

-     This might be useful to store values, which will be used later on in another query via the `{{id:R}}` or `{{<level>.columnname}}` variable.
+     This might be useful to store values, which will be used later on in another query via the `{{id:R}}` or `{{<level>.columnName}}` variable.
 To suppress printing of a column, use a underscore as column name prefix.
 E.g.
      `SELECT id AS _id`

 *Reserved column names* have a special meaning and will be processed in a special way.
 See